repl-acement/editors/BACKGROUND.md

 - in service of a non-Clojure based editor.
 As such they are always somewhat compromised in what they can achieve or enable.
 Fortunately, projects such as orchard have wisely pulled them apart and curated a suite of non-editor specific tools.
 And those tools are ripe for picking.
 - in service of specific tools.
 Tools such as clj-kondo and portal can connect to various editors but don't have deep integration.
 Likewise runtime tools such as the flow-storm debugger.

 An early initial attempt at this (LightTable) was abandoned.
-It's not clear (to me at least) exactly why the project ran out of steam but the hill to climb was certainly higher back then.
+It's not clear (to me at least) exactly why the project ran out of steam but the hill to climb was certainly steeper and higher back then.

 ### Data is code, code is data.
 This is often quoted assertion yet we don't currently live by it, at least not in editors.